 Biochar can be made from a vast range of organic (i.e. plant-based) materials.
 With modern pyrolysis equipment control systems and many possible starting raw materials, there are hundreds of types of biochar.

 A quick read through the IBI/EBC certification documents will confirm that a vast range of plant organic matter can be converted to biochar.
 The list covers wood, coco, plan shells, straw, miscanthus, etc.

 We understand the technical basis for the definition of biochar.
 We know different biochars have "worked".
 However, we feel (for reasons discussed above), the underlying reasons why biochar works dictate that biochar from wood processed in a specific way are 'guaranteed to work.

 There are numerous types of commercial equipment for making biochar.
 The costs can carry from £20K for a simple retort kiln up to £10m for an advanced energy-from-waste gasification system linked to the electricity grid.
 Each type uses slightly different variables, for example:

-Soilfixer biochar is made in an advanced retort kiln linked with an energy (heat) recovery unit.
+SoilFixer biochar is made in an advanced pyrolysis unit linked with an energy (heat) recovery unit.
 It meets the EBC certification on sustainability.